Eager1Beaver/bespace/README.md

 This approach will be adapted here for sleep-related brain–eye dynamics.
 The computation and data requirements are modest, and we plan to work with a small subset of EDFs (30 participants).

 ### Project Data
 The raw data were obtained from the [National Sleep Research Resource](https://sleepdata.org/) database.
-The data obtained originates from the Center of Biomedical Research Excellence (COBRE) dataset in NifTI format and represents structural MR images.
-In the framework of the present study, the data was sampled to give a balanced representation of age and gender distributions in the dataset, prioritizing age distribution, which has been shown to affect model performance.
-Overall, the project includes data from 62 individuals, 30 with schizophrenia and 32 healthy controls.

 APPLES dataset from the National Sleep Research Resource